Suffixed routes of British Columbia Highway 97: Highway 97E

-Highway 97E is a 132 km former highway between the Vernon and Monte Creek, which along with Highway 97W, made up a split of Highway 97.
+Highway 97E was a 132 km former highway between the Vernon and Monte Creek, which along with Highway 97W, made up a split of Highway 97.
 Highway 97E was designated in 1957 and replaced the original Highway 97A between Vernon and Salmon Arm.
 It went from the Highway 97/97W junction at Swan Lake, just north of Vernon, 47 km north to Salmon Arm where it continued west for 85 km to Monte Creek, cosigned with Highway 1, where it rejoined Highway 97/97W.
 In 1962, Highway 97E was renumbered to its current designations of Highway 97A and Highway 97B.

 Highway 97W

-Highway 97W is a 79 km former highway between the Vernon and Monte Creek, which along with Highway 97E, made up a split of Highway 97.
+Highway 97W was a 79 km former highway between the Vernon and Monte Creek, which along with Highway 97E, made up a split of Highway 97.
 Highway 97W was designated in 1957 when Highway 97 was renumbered between Swan Lake and Monte Creek.
 In 1962, Highway 97W was reverted to its current Highway 97 designation.